xry111/xry111/README.md

 ### Hi there 👋

+Xi Ruoyao is a trivial postgraduate student in Xidian University pursuing a PhD degree,  an assistant ICPC coach, and a Linux From Scrach editor.

+Orz everybody!

 <!--
 **xry111/xry111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.